Home remodeling and modifications are tools you can use to create functional and beautiful homes for your family.

 - Task lights, more kitchen lighting

-If you live in the Frederick County, MD area let our team of accessibility pros help you create an accessible kitchen in your home.
+If you live in the Frederick County, MD area, let us consult with you on how to create an accessible kitchen in your home.

 With the growing trend of multi-generational homes and aging in place, home additions are becoming more and more popular.
-They can make sense for families caring for older parents, where you need safe and accessible bedrooms and bathrooms.
+They can make sense for families caring for older parents (or other loved ones), where you need safe and accessible bedrooms and bathrooms.

 Specifically, home additions can be used to create a fully accessible master suite.
 These master suites (mother-in-law suites or in-law suites) can give you the space needed for a bedroom with plenty of open space, a walk-in closet (and additional storage space), as well as a fully accessible bathroom.